The Kids Plus Story

 Dr. Amy Maddalena joins the practice.

 The practice is reborn and reimagined as Kids Plus Pediatrics.
 The physician owners dedicate themselves to being the new model of the 21st Century Pediatric Practice.
-And the practice is quickly recognized by the American Academy of Pediatrics as a national leader and gold-standard in pediatric care and service.
+And the practice is quickly recognized by the American Academy of Pediatrics as a national leader and gold-standard in pediatric care, service, and patient engagement.

 Nurse Practitioner Terri Bailey joins the practice.

-Kids Plus becomes the first (and still only) pediatric practice in the country to employ a full-time Communications Director.
+Kids Plus becomes the first pediatric practice in the country to employ a full-time Communications Director.

 The Breastfeeding Center of Pittsburgh becomes the first advisor to the United States Breastfeeding Committee.